GDP monthly estimate, UK: May 2024

 6. Cross-industry themes

-There were some common themes that were anecdotally reported to have played a part in performance across different industries.
-However, it is difficult to quantify the exact impact.
+There were some common themes that have played a part in performance across different industries, according to anecdotal reports collected as part of our monthly surveys.
+However, it is difficult to quantify their exact effect.

 Nôl i'r tabl cynnwys

-Details on the revisions to monthly GDP prior to January 2024 are provided in our GDP quarterly national accounts, UK: October to December 2023 bulletin.
+Details on the revisions to monthly GDP from January 2024 to March 2024 are provided in our GDP quarterly national accounts, UK: January to March 2024 bulletin.

 Nôl i'r tabl cynnwys